From BR Bullpen

 Piersall was signed by the Boston Red Sox in 1948, and broke in for 6 games in 1950.
 There wasn't much room for him to stick, with Vern Stephens at shortstop hitting 30 home runs, and Ted Williams, Dom DiMaggio, and Al Zarilla in the outfield all hitting around .320.

-He led the league in doubles in 1956, and was occasionally among the leaders in other offensive categories.
-He got votes for MVP several times, finishing as high as 9th in 1953.
+He led the American League in doubles in 1956, and was occasionally among the leaders in other offensive categories.
+He got votes for the MVP Award several times, finishing as high as 9th in 1953.
 He won a Gold Glove in 1958.

-He was the subject of the movie Fear Strikes Out.
-He was a coach for the 1975 Rangers.
-He was a radio and television broadcaster for the Chicago White Sox from 1977 until 1981.
-In 1977, teamed with Mary Shane (the first female announcer in baseball history) for radio and television broadcasts.
+He was the subject of the movie Fear Strikes Out, based on his autobiography, published in 1955.
+He was a coach for the Texas Rangers in 1975.
+He was a radio and television broadcaster for the Chicago White Sox from 1977 until 1981, teaming up with Harry Caray most of that time, although in 1977, he teamed with Mary Shane, the first female announcer in baseball history, for radio and television broadcasts.

 Notable Achievements